 These risk factors can be reduced by living a healthy lifestyle, including exercise.

 Look at all the ways exercise can help your heart:

-Reduces your risk of developing heart disease and can help prevent existing heart
+Reduces your risk of getting heart disease and can help prevent existing heart disease

-Lowers your risk of developing high blood pressure
+Lowers your risk of getting high blood pressure

 Lowers blood pressure in some people who have high blood pressure

 Raises your high-density lipoprotein (HDL), or "good," cholesterol

 Lowers your low-density lipoprotein (LDL), or "bad," cholesterol